vuejs/v2.vuejs.org/src/guide/transitions.md

 When an element wrapped in a `transition` component is inserted or removed, this is what happens:

-1. Automatically sniff whether the target element has CSS transitions or animations applied.
-If it does, add/remove CSS classes at the appropriate times.
+1. Vue will automatically sniff whether the target element has CSS transitions or animations applied.
+If it does, CSS transition classes will be added/removed at appropriate timings.

-2. If the transition component provided [JavaScript hooks](#JavaScript-Hooks), call these hooks at the appropriate times.
+2. If the transition component provided [JavaScript hooks](#JavaScript-Hooks), these hooks will be called at appropriate timings.

-3. If no CSS transitions/animations are detected and no JavaScript hooks are provided, the DOM operations for insertion and/or removal are executed immediately on next frame.
+3. If no CSS transitions/animations are detected and no JavaScript hooks are provided, the DOM operations for insertion and/or removal will be executed immediately on next frame (Note: this is a browser animation frame, different from Vue's concept of `nextTick`).

 ### Transition Classes

 There are four classes applied for enter/leave transitions.

 1. `v-enter`: Starting state for enter.
-Applied before element is inserted, removed after 1 tick.
+Applied before element is inserted, removed after one frame.
 2. `v-enter-active`: Active and ending state for enter.
 Applied before element is inserted, removed when transition/animation finishes.
 3. `v-leave`: Starting state for leave.
-Applied when leave transition is triggered, removed after 1 tick.
+Applied when leave transition is triggered, removed after one frame.
 4. `v-leave-active`: Active and ending state for leave.
 Applied when leave transition is triggered, removed when the transition/animation finishes.

 !!TODO: A nifty timeline diagram might be useful here.

-For each of these classes, the `v` prefix is the name of the transition.
-If you use `name="my-transition"` for example, then the `v-enter` class would instead be `my-transition-enter`.
+Each of these classes will be prefixed with the name of the transition.
+Here the `v-` prefix is the default when you use a `<transition>` element with no name.
+If you use `<transition name="my-transition">` for example, then the `v-enter` class would instead be `my-transition-enter`.

 `v-enter-active` and `v-leave-active` give you the ability to specify different easing curves for enter/leave transitions, which you'll see an example of in the following section.